Two men found guilty by federal jury in 2016 shooting death of drug informant

 He said the government's exhibits alleging that Smith drove to Batesville the day before the murder and that Sherman drove to Malvern the day of the murder were "speculative at best."

-As for the assertion that Sherman had Suzen Cooper killed to keep her from testifying against him in a 2014 drug case, he said Sherman had already planned to plead guilty and had even told his children he would be going to jail and had started teaching his wife how to drive the dump truck at his business.

-"Why in God's name would you tell your children you're going to prison if you have no intention of doing any such thing?" he asked.
-"Why would you go to such a ruse if you have no intention of going to jail?"

-After the verdict, Rosenzweig said he and Morledge plan to appeal Sherman's conviction on a couple of issues, one being severance.
-Rosenzweig and Morledge tried unsuccessfully to have Sherman's case severed from Smith's, saying the evidence against Smith was so voluminous that it threatened to overshadow their client.
+After the verdict, Rosenzweig said he and Morledge plan to appeal Sherman's conviction on a couple of issues.

-Rosenzweig said, "Our position was the sheer amount of Smith-only evidence was going to bleed into Sherman.
-That will be an issue to be decided by the 8th Circuit."

-In addition, Rosenzweig said, he questions whether some statement attributed to Suzen Cooper that were admitted into the trial went beyond the Sixth Amendment right of the accused to confront one's accusers.

-Acting U.S. Attorney Jonathan Ross said in addition to securing justice for Suzen Cooper, the verdicts should serve to send a message to others.

-"Anytime any witness in a federal case is murdered, there should be no doubt in anyone's mind that the law enforcement authorities in our office will spare no effort to make sure the matters are fully and fairly investigated and the perpetrators will be held accountable," Ross said.

-Marshall told Smith and Sherman that he will set a sentencing hearing at a later date.
+Chief U.S. District Judge D. Price Marshall Jr. told Smith and Sherman that he will set a sentencing hearing at a later date.
 Although the crime of witness tampering resulting in death is a capital crime, the U.S. attorney's office filed a motion earlier this year to take the death penalty off the table, a decision Ross said was made in Washington, D.C.

 The maximum sentence each man may receive is life in prison.